tmfg/digitraffic/_posts/2025-01-14-new-api-tms-datex2-en.md

 - APIs
 ---

-The Datex2 format APIs for data from LAM stations have been published.
+The Datex2 format APIs for data from TMS stations have been published.

 The Datex2 API version is 3.5 and data is shared in both JSON and XML formats.